mtiller/ModelicaBook/text/source/components/connectors/simple_domains.rst

 compiler that ``i`` is the through variable.
 Recall from our discussion on :ref:`acausal-connections` that the ``flow`` variable should be the time derivative of a conserved quantity.
-We can see that this connector follows that convention since ``Current`` is the time derivative of charge (and charge is a conserved quantity).
+We can see that this connector follows that convention, since ``Current`` is the time derivative of charge (and charge is a conserved quantity).

 Note the absence of any qualifier in the declaration of ``v``, the